ScottXTra/CrackMe/README.md

 # Files

-Each folder contains all you need to do the challange and will somtimes contain a video tutorial made by myself
+Each folder contains all (other than software that would be illegal for me to post) you need to do the challange and will somtimes contain a video tutorial made by myself

 ## Levels